-OLTP is a transaction processing system i.e. it manages transaction-based applications over the Internet.
+OLTP is a transaction processing system i.e.; it manages transaction-based applications over the internet.
 OLTP systems, for instance, are responsible for providing data to data warehouses.

-One major difference between OLAP and OLTP is that while the former is an online database modifying system, the latter is an online database query answering system.
+One major difference between OLAP vs. OLTP is that while the former is an online database modifying system, the latter is an online database query answering system.
 However, the difference between the two online processing systems goes way beyond this distinction.

-Before comparing the two types of online processing systems, i.e. OLAP and OLTP, let’s get to know them better with detailed definitions and pros and cons of using each of them.
+Before comparing the two types of online processing systems, i.e., OLAP and OLTP, let’s get to know them better with detailed definitions and pros and cons of using each of them.

-OLTP (Online Transaction Processing) Systems
+What is OLTP (Online Transaction Processing) System?

-OLTP stands for On Line Transaction Processing.
+OLTP stands for Online Transaction Processing.
 OLTP systems become the source of data for OLAP systems.
 The primary purpose of a typical OLTP system is to record current Update, Insertion, and Deletion requests, and modify the extant database accordingly.

 OLTP systems support transaction-oriented applications in a 3-tier architecture.
 They administer the daily transactions of an organization.
 Data processing is the primary objective of an OLTP system.

 Unlike an OLAP database, a typical OLTP database gets updated often.
-An OLTP transaction might fail before successfully completing, causing serious data integrity issues to the OLTP system.
+An OLTP transaction might fail before completing, causing serious data integrity issues to the OLTP system.
 Hence, such an online processing system needs to take special care of data integrity.

-OLTP systems maintain data integrity in multi-access environments and their effectiveness is usually evaluated by the total number of transactions they can carry out in a single second.
+OLTP systems maintain data integrity in multi-access environments, and their effectiveness is usually evaluated by the total number of transactions they can carry out in a single second.

 Most OLTP queries are simple and short.
 Hence, they have lesser processing time and storage space requirements.
 An ATM is the best example of an OLTP system.
 Other noteworthy examples of OLTP systems include online banking and sending an SMS.